 There are a couple of reasons why this could be happening.
 The first is that the batter may be too cold and that the heat does not get through to the core of the donut to cook it before the outside is ready.
 We are talking very quick cooking times, so it‘s best to have the dough at around 70F/23C for best results.
 Secondly, the cooking time might be off, and the donut needs more time in the machine.
 As all devices are different, it‘s best to check the manufacturer‘s recommendations, and if still unsuccessful, experiment with longer or shorter cooking times.

 The inside of my donut ring cracks, where am I going wrong?

 Quite often this is a problem due to the batter being too stiff.
 The mix of water or buttermilk to the other ingredients may be a little off, so best to check with the recipe, and alter accordingly.
 Practice makes perfect.

 My donuts don’t seem to rise, what’s the problem?

-This could be down to lots of reasons, most likely is that the doughnut batter is not mixed enough.
+This could be due to lots of reasons.
+The most likely is that the donut batter is not mixed enough.
 Check the recipe, and experiment to make sure you are getting the ingredients properly mixed and have aerated the mixture for the correct length of time.
-It could also be due to the consistency of the batter not being right, again check the recipe, and try again.
+It could also be due to the consistency of the batter not being right.
+Again, check the recipe, and try again.
 It’s also wise to keep an eye on the batter temperature and the cooking temperature to make sure they are correct and not too low thus hindering the batter’s rise.